Implementing Text Messages

 There are a few options when leasing a short code depending on the style of code you want.
 There are options to lease a 5-6 digit ‘vanity code’ which would indicate a specialized set of numbers of your choosing, or you can lease a random 5 digit code.

 The next step is to file a Short Code Application.
 This is a step that is typically handled by your application provider and an aggregator.
 Aggregators are the liaison between the application provider like CellForce and the carriers.

 Once the wireless carriers have approved your Campaign Brief Application, they'll activate the new short code on their wireless network.
 The wireless carriers will initiate short code testing on the code, which includes actually interacting with the short code via text message.
 Once your short code is approved by the carriers you are then able to send and receive text to users.

-As a client of CellForce, we, your application provider will hold your hand throughout he entire process and manage your shortcode from leasing to dealing with audits and anything in between.
+As a client of CellForce, we, your application provider will expertly guide you through the entire process and manage your short code from leasing to dealing with audits and anything in between.